Fintech SEO Strategy: A Complete Guide to Ranking in Competitive Markets

 Technical SEO Considerations

 Technical SEO ensures that your fintech site works properly on all devices.
-That’s why successful fintech websites schedule a regular SEO audit to maintain their site’s speed, mobile optimization, and security.
+Successful fintech websites schedule a regular SEO audit to maintain speed, mobile optimization, and security.

 - Compress images and reduce heavy multimedia elements to a minimum.